-Just like in Clifford’s Puppy Days: Puppy Love, lots of students — especially younger ones — may not yet fully understand what words like “love” and "kindness” truly mean.
-Read the story to your class and spend some time defining these words, giving lots of examples along the way.
+Just like in Clifford the Big Red Dog: Valentine Surprise, lots of students — especially younger ones — may not yet fully understand what it means to express love, spread kindness, and show how much they care for others.
+Read the story to your class and spend some time defining the true meaning of Valentine's Day, giving lots of examples along the way.
 Here are a few ideas and discussion questions to kickstart your lessons:

 - Post it.
 Write out simple definitions of “love” and “kindness” on large, easy-to-read poster boards.
 Place the posters in a prominent spot in your classroom.
 This way, students will be able to see them every day, all year long.

 - Give examples.
 Talk about what it means to be kind and why being nice is so important.
 Regularly ask students to give an example of something they can do to show kindness towards others.

 - Start a kindness jar.
 Keep track of your students’ acts of kindness, and catch them in the act!
 Give each student a small pom-pom each time you notice them doing or saying something kind to drop into a jar.
 When the jar is full, celebrate with a party or special treat.